BrewBlox/brewblox-documentation/docs/hardware/heating_elements.md

 ### Three phase outlet

-Connecting a 3 resistor element to a three phase outlet requires connecting 5 wires; phase 1-3 (L1 - L3), neutral (N) and protective earth.
+Connecting a 3 resistor element to a three phase outlet requires connecting 5 wires; phase 1-3 (L1 - L3), neutral (N) and protective earth (PE).
 How to connect your element is shown in the figure below, with a photo showing how to configure the metal strips.
 How to determine the current drawn by the element is described in the example.
 As discussed in the [Mains](#three-phase) section, always connect your BrewPi 3-phase heating elements in the star configuration shown here.
 The 400V AC of the delta configuration will draw too much current and fry your element (fire hazard).
 When your 3 phase outlet comes without a neutral (N), it can be omitted as discussed [before](#three-phase).

 ![3-Phase power](../images/3-phase-connect-3.svg)

 **Example:**
-- Round BrewPi heating element #4 has three resistor and draws a current of 14.5A per resistor at 230V.
-When connected to a 230V three phase outlet the maximum current is 14.5A.
+- Round BrewPi heating element #4 has three resistors and draws a current of 14.5A when connected to a 230V three phase outlet.

 The wires connected to your element should be of sufficient gauge (diameter) to transport the current, and the current should not exceed the maximum current of your circuit breaker.
 More about wire gauge [here](#wire-gauge).